adibgpt/mic-hackathon/submission.md

 ### Topic 7: Grand Challenge Problems

-- Domain assembly (Richard)
+- Domain assembly
-- Atomic motion (Sergei)
+- Atomic motion

 ### Topic 8: General

 This category is for projects that don’t fit into the special topics listed above but are relevant for microscopy in all its embodiments.
-Projects in this context are welcome!
-If you’re unsure about a project, feel free to reach out to sergei2@utk.edu.
+Projects in this context are **welcome!** If you’re unsure about a project, feel free to reach out to sergei2@utk.edu.